arabcoders/jf-ytdlp-info-reader-plugin/README.md

 Episodes are named `1` + `MMddhh`, for example if the episode date is `2022-06-01 05:33:44` the episode Index number should be
 `106010533` this should sort active channels match better. we wanted to add seconds to the Index number, but sadly due to the limitation of int32 we are unable to do so.
+And for seasons, it should reflect the year and in this example it would be `Season 2022`.

 ## Overview
 Plugin for [Jellyfin](https://jellyfin.org/) that retrieves metadata for content from yt-dlp `info.json` files.